-1 RRBs shall be authorized in an amount sufficient to fund 2 reasonably expected stranded costs, cost and revenue deferrals, 3 transaction costs, transaction advisor fees, tax liabilities, employee 4 protections, tax stabilization payments, decommissioning costs, 5 retirement costs, environmental costs, and other costs, liabilities, 6 and expenditures set forth in this Agreement 7 We are requesting that the Commission issue a Finance Order approving this 8 securitization financing.
-In the Finance Order, among other things, PSNH requests that 9 the Commission: (i) approve the issuance of RRBs in an amount to be later determined, 10 (ii) approve the organization and capitalization of the special purpose entity (the "SPE") 11 to which the RRB Property will be sold, (iii) establish the RRB Property and the RRB 12 Charge as irrevocable vested property rights per RSA 369-B:2, XV and RSA 369-B:6, I, 13 (iv) provide for the establishment and periodic adjustment of the RRB Charge via the 14 True-Up Mechanism (as described herein), (v) approve the general structure and terms of 15 the RRBs (as summarized herein), (vi) approve the servicing of the RRB Charge (which 16 includes the calculating, billing, collecting and filing for periodic adjustments to the RRB 17 Charge) by PSNH as the initial servicer for the RRB Property (the "Servicer"), or any 18 successor servicer (a "Successor Servicer"), (vii) approve necessary tariff provisions 19 required to implement recovery of the RRB Charge from customers, (viii) declare the 20 Finance Order irrevocable as provided in RSA 369-B, (ix) find the RRB Charge to be 21 established in accordance with the Company's petition to be just and reasonable, and (x) 22 find and declare the issuance of the Finance Order to be consistent with the public 23 interest pursuant to RSA 369-B:3, I and RSA 369-B:1, XVI.
+RRBs shall be authorized in an amount sufficient to fund reasonably expected stranded costs, cost and revenue deferrals, transaction costs, transaction advisor fees, tax liabilities, employee protections, tax stabilization payments, decommissioning costs, retirement costs, environmental costs, and other costs, liabilities, and expenditures set forth in this Agreement...

+We are requesting that the Commission issue a Finance Order approving this securitization financing.
+In the Finance Order, among other things, PSNH requests that the Commission: (i) approve the issuance of RRBs in an amount within an approved range, (ii) approve the organization and capitalization of the special purpose entity (the "SPE") to which the RRB Property will be sold, (iii) establish the RRB Property and the RRB Charge as irrevocable vested property rights per RSA 369-B:2, XV and RSA 369-B:6, I, (iv) provide for the establishment and periodic adjustment of the RRB Charge via the True-Up Mechanism (as described herein), (v) approve the general structure and terms of the RRBs (as summarized herein), (vi) approve the servicing of the RRB Charge (which includes the calculating, billing, collecting and filing for periodic adjustments to the RRB Charge) by PSNH as the initial servicer for the RRB Property (the "Servicer"), or any successor servicer (a "Successor Servicer"), (vii) approve necessary tariff provisions required to implement recovery of the RRB Charge from customers, (viii) declare the Finance Order irrevocable as provided in RSA 369-B, (ix) find the RRB Charge to be established in accordance with the Company's petition to be just and reasonable, and (x) find and declare the issuance of the Finance Order to be consistent with the public interest pursuant to RSA 369-B:3, I and RSA 369-B:1, XVI.
-1 The Company's Petition sets forth a detailed transaction description and findings that we 2 request be included in the Finance Order.
-The Petition also includes Findings, Orders

-3 and Approvals that the Company requests be included in the Finance Order.
+The Company's Petition sets forth a detailed transaction description and findings that we request be included in the Finance Order.
+The Petition also includes Findings, Orders and Approvals that the Company requests be included in the Finance Order.

-4 Q. What is the expected principal amount of the securitization financing?
+14 Q. What is the expected principal amount of the securitization financing?

-5 A. The principal amount to be financed is not yet known.
-That amount will depend in great 6 part on the purchase price paid by buyers of PSNH's generation assets.
-As a result, 7 PSNH is not requesting that the Commission authorize issuance of a particular principal 8 amount but instead requests that the Commission approve the formula for determining the 9 actual principal amount as set forth in the testimony of Mr. Goulding.
-The Issuance 10 Advice Letter submitted by the Company after the pricing date of the RRBs will contain 11 the initial principal amount of the securitization financing, which will be calculated using 12 the formula approved by the Commission.
+A. The principal amount to be financed is not yet known.
+As a result, PSNH is not requesting that the Commission authorize issuance of a particular principal amount but instead requests that the Commission approve the issuance of the RRBs so long as the aggregate principal amount is within the range of principal amounts set forth in the testimony of Mr. Eric H. Chung that is being filed contemporaneously with my updated testimony.
+The Issuance Advice Letter submitted by the Company after the pricing date of the RRBs will contain the initial principal amount of the securitization financing, which will be calculated using the range approved by the Commission.

-13 Q. H

-Has PSNH previously issued RRBs?
+1 Q. Has PSNH previously issued RRBs?

-A. Yes, PSNH completed the two securitization financings listed below using a structure substantially the same as that contemplated for the upcoming RRB Transaction:
+- 2 A. Yes, PSNH completed the two securitization financings listed below using a structure - 3 substantially the same as that contemplated for the upcoming RRB Transaction: